CaioCeretta/nlw-agents/web/comments.md

       □ Transcribe the audio using the Gemini API
       □ Convert the audio to semantic representation using an embeddings algorithm and persist it on the db

+  ● Final touches

+    ○ When creating a question via form, the answer isn't shown on the screen

+      ■ Whenever we make a question and send, it shows the question and the answer is a spinning circle and the text of waiting AI to generate the answer

+        □ To fix this, inside the question form, we assign a isSubmitting check from RHF, and disable all inputs and buttons while it is still submitting

+        □ However, we want that, as soon as the answer is generated, for it to show the answer

+      ■ Instead of invalidating that query onSuccess, as we are doing, we change the strategy

+        □ onMutate

+        .
+Within useCreateQuestion, we are going to add a new onMutate before onSuccess, onMutate executes on the moment the API call is being made (i.e. in the moment we create to generate a new question, this will call the useCreateQuestion function and the onMutate starts running)

+        .
+When calling onMutate, we receive on the parameters, the data of the implementation, therefore, the question been created by the user

+        .
+We assigned to queryClient the result of the useQueryClient() hook, that holds the query cache of our whole application, and the queryClient have access to the setQueryData property
+          - This property allows us to update the value of another query, an information that already came previously to\
+          the api, with a new value.
+          - When the user click on `send question` button, we want to add it within the listing, even if it hasn't already been sent and saved on the database.
+This is called optimal interface.
+          - Optimal interface is about showing to the user that his information was registered and is being processed, even if it still hadn't happen.
+In case an error occurs, we rollback.

+        .
+We assign to a questions constant the result of queryClient.queryData(key), where the key is from a query that has been made and we want to retrieve the cached value, on this case queryClient.getQueryData(['get-questions'], roomId) and now we have access to all fetched questions

+        .
+We must type the `questions` the same way we type the response on the useQuery for ts to know what this questions hold

+        .
+Using `setQueryData` we are going to update the value of this cached query, in the first parameter, we use the same array as we used as the queryKey, and as the second parameter we pass an array, with the purpose of the new created question being inserted at the top of the list.
+This will require the second parameter to be an array with the following:

+        - First, we check if there are questions on the cached questions array.

+          - This is done by const questionsArray = questions ?? []; < It will assign questions if it exists, otherwise, an empty array

+          - Then, on the setQueryData, it will simply be an array with the first index being an object with the new value and as the second one, the questionsArray.